RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #241, #242, #243, #244

+Finished up all the last details which included setting up the vending machines, verifying that the spawns were working and so on and so forth.

 ## #238, #239, #240

 Just spent three sessions finishing up the last of the team based stuff.
 Had to